PythonPioneers/GroupProject/README.md

 ## 1. Web scraping

-We used the Python package beautifulsoup to extract data from HTML pages into .csv files with the following details:
+We used the Python package requests_html to extract data from HTML pages into .csv files with the following details:

 - ID
 - Title